arcilli/investsuite-api-docs/docs/getting_started/glossary.md

 title: Glossary
 ---

-This page defines the InvestSuite standard terminology that is throughout our business operations.
+This page defines the InvestSuite standard terminology that is used throughout our business operations.

 ## Client / Customer / User
 InvestSuite is a B2B4C Company.
 To avoid confusion between InvestSuite's client and InvestSuite client's client, the following convention is used throughout this documentation: